Redefining automated retailing part 3: Digital signage options for kiosks

 For example, a short video clip playing on a kiosk-mounted screen may influence the consumer to purchase a higher priced item or an additional item from the machine than might otherwise occur.

 Digital signage can have a strong, positive impact on kiosks as it increases the range of information available to consumers at the point of purchase.

 Some important performance metrics for digital signage in kiosks include: 1) revenue lift resulting from product promotion, 2) purchase transaction time, 3) index of customer satisfaction, and 4) increased number of customers using the kiosk.

-In part 4 of our series on redefining the automated retailing experience, we'll explore more digital media opportunities, including video streaming and wayfinding.
+In part 4 of our series on redefining the automated retailing experience, we'll explore video streaming, a highly engaging type of digital signage.

 Michael Kasavana, Ph.D., is the National Automatic Merchandising Association endowed professor emeritus.
 Dr. Kasavana has authored or co-authored six books and a host of academic and industry journal articles.
 In addition, he has also created a series of online instructional materials and software products.
 He has been inducted into the HFTP International Technology Hall of Fame and was the first recipient of a Distinguished Achievements Award from FS/TEC.